 Financial planning and funding sources

-A structured financial system helps day-to-day activities to run more smoothly, and up-to-date and accurate accounting records can support the planning and decision-making process.
-In short, sound financial management helps to keep your provision more sustainable.
+A structured financial system helps day-to-day activities to run more smoothly, and accurate accounting records can support the planning process.
+In short, sound financial management helps keep your provision more sustainable.

-A business plan will help you to outline your expected activities for the year ahead, and can be used to plan for the future operation and development of your services.
+A business plan will help you outline your expected activities for the year ahead, and can be used to plan for the future operation and development of your services.
 This is also a useful tool when applying for funding, as it explains to potential funders how their money will benefit the provision.

-The Alliance publication Financial Management will guide you in managing your finances on an on-going basis, and contains a model business plan for early years providers.
+Alliance publication Financial Management will guide you in managing your finances on an ongoing basis, and contains a model business plan for early years providers.

 What government funding is available for early years education?

 Providers can register with their local authority to claim the funding, which entitles eligible children to a free place consisting of 570 hours a year, over a minimum of 38 weeks a year.
-In most settings, the free places are offered as 15 hours a week during the school term, either as three hours of childcare over five days, or five hours over three days.
+In most settings, the places are offered as 15 hours a week during the school term, either as three hours of childcare over five days, or five hours over three days.

 What is the Early Years Pupil Premium?

-The Tax-free Childcare Scheme from 2017
+The Tax-free Childcare Scheme

-Early years providers will need to be registered with Ofsted or another regulator and sign up to the scheme with HMRC in order to receive payments from parents.
+Early years providers need to be registered with Ofsted or another regulator and sign up to the scheme with HMRC in order to receive payments from parents.
 They will receive a user ID by letter and will also need to supply their bank account details, Unique Taxpayer Reference number and postcode or National Insurance number.